Waldheim-dev/astro-ai-llms-txt-generator/README.md

 **Note:** `llms.txt` complements existing standards like `robots.txt` and `sitemap.xml`, providing LLMs with a curated, AI-optimized overview.
 Learn more at [llmstxt.org](https://llmstxt.org/)

 Made with ❤️ for Astro & AI enthusiasts!

+## Need help or find a bug?

+Please open an issue on [GitLab](https://gitlab.com/waldheimdev/astro-ai-llms.txt/-/issues) or submit a merge request.
+We appreciate your feedback!

+Or [contact me](https://waldheim.dev/kontakt) on my Website.
+You need my service?
+[Let's talk!](https://waldheim.dev/kontakt)